-TSRFD3 - Diesel Brake Systems and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs
+TSRFD3 - Diesel Brake Systems and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs

 This course prepares students to repair American, European, and Japanese automobile brake systems.
 Requires a mastery of basic knowledge and skills for repairing components of conventional and ABS brake systems of vehicles.
 Eventually students may be able to specialize in automobile brake systems.